 Forget about rain and travel back in time to the 16th century.
 You still will be in Prague.
-But in Prague without tourists, cars and fancy restaurants.
+But Prague without tourists, cars and fancy restaurants.
 During this special visual experience you will find yourself in a mysterious Prague, capital of Bohemian Kingdom.
 Place where the legendary Golem used to live.
-In Prague we now have the biggest virtual reality zone in whole Europe (invented and designed in the Czech Republic).
+In Prague we now have the biggest virtual reality zone in the whole of Europe.
 This experience called Golem VR will take you 500 years back.

 You will be equipped with the VR headset and special backpack tracking your position.
-With all this you will be teleported to the 16th century to explore Prague as it looked back then.
-Your task will be to find Golem, mysterious creature of the old Jewish Prague.
-This experience is actually a game so along the way you will also need to solve puzzles and do various tricks (nothing difficult, no worries).
-My very personal experience was that my senses were completely confused (that´s positive!!!) for approx. 30 minutes while walking through different parts of this game.
-I nearly forgot to “play” as I was so impressed by the visual side: you are standing by the river, see Charles bridge without crowds, then you enter historical library and laboratory, Jewish cemetery, Old New synagogue, you fight with Golem…You feel the breeze, jump when rats are running under your legs, sense different temperatures, touch the real handrail where you see it, everything is extremely realistic.
+Thanks to this gear you will be teleported to the 16th century to explore Prague as it looked back then.
+Your task is to find Golem, a mysterious creature of the old Jewish community.
+This experience is actually a game so along the way you will also need to solve puzzles and do various tricks.
+My personal experience?

+My senses were completely confused (that´s positive!!!) for approx. 30 minutes while walking through different parts of this game.
+I nearly forgot to “play” as I was so impressed by the visual side: you are standing by the river, see Charles bridge without crowds, then you enter historical library and laboratory, Jewish cemetery, Old New synagogue, you fight with Golem…You feel the breeze, jump when rats are running under your legs, sense different temperatures, touch the real handrail, everything is extremely realistic.

 Golem VR is suitable for kids as well, so the whole family can enjoy this fun teleportation to Prague history.

+On a cold, rainy day in Prague you can learn about a unique part of Prague’s architecture called passageways – you will be perfectly protected from the rain and discover something fantastic!
 One of the prettiest passageways is located in Lucerna Palace.
 Here you can also find a controversial sculpture designed by David Černý, called St. Wenceslas riding a dead horse.